 - Why do I get the “This package’s manifest uses a display name that you have not reserved” error?

-- Why is the static HTML page contained by my APPX package not rendered properly?
+- Why is the static HTML page contained by my MSIX package not rendered properly?

-The APPX is the file format used to distribute and install apps on the Universal Windows Platform.
-The APPX is an .ZIP-based container file.
+The MSIX is the file format used to distribute and install apps on the Universal Windows Platform (Windows 10 included).
+The MSIX is an .ZIP-based container file.

 Each Windows Runtime app package contains the app’s payload files plus info needed to validate, deploy, manage, and update the app.